How to Help Your Pet Bond With Baby

 Start familiarizing pets with the elements that an infant requires as soon as possible, suggests Suzanne Hetts, PhD, a certified animal behaviorist and co-founder of PreparingFido.com, a program that helps pets adjust to a new baby.
 Let your pet sniff new furniture and supplies so it can get used to unfamiliar scents.
 You’ll also want to acquaint them with the sounds and changes in behavior that come when a baby does.
 That includes carrying around and talking to a baby doll (yes, really!) and playing a recording of a crying newborn.
 “Expose your pet to those ahead of time in graduated steps, making sure every time that exposure happens, good things (like receiving a treat) happen,” Hetts says.

 Just remember to show your pet some extra love.
 “When a dog or cat is competing with a baby for attention, we see an increase in pestering behavior,” Hetts says.
 “People say that their pet is acting out, but really the dog or cat is just trying to get its needs met.
 Now that they have to share attention, they’ll try harder to get the attention directed back.”
-Soothing your dog is easier if you have outdoor space.
-That way, you can play fetch in the backyard, engage in a tug game after the baby’s gone down for a nap, or go for a walk—anything to help you and your fur baby enjoy a little quality time.
+Play fetch in the backyard or nearby park, engage in a tug game after the baby’s gone down for a nap or go for a walk—anything to help you and your fur baby enjoy a little quality time.

 If you encounter a more problematic reaction from your pet, it’s usually coming from a place of fear, according to Hetts, and doesn’t occur until baby begins to crawl and invade the pet’s space.
 Your pet needs a safe area to escape from all the new changes; somewhere baby can’t get to works especially well.
 “Cats are pretty good at making their own areas; they can jump up high and get above the fray.
 Dogs can’t do that,” Hetts says.
 She suggests putting a pet bed at the top of a flight of stairs, or positioning a crate so that baby can’t access it, but your pet can come and go as it pleases.

 If you’re worried your dog or cat might have a negative reaction when you bring baby home, don’t feel pressured to introduce them the first day.
-"If you have a doggy day care where your dog is comfortable going, you may want to leave him there while you take a little time to get acclimated with the baby," says Laura Seroogy, a Green Bay, Wisconsin-based Coldwell Banker Real Estate professional.
-You could also ask a friend to put up your pup or cat for a night or two until you feel ready for their first meet and greet.
+If you have a doggy day care where your dog is comfortable going, you may want to leave them there while you take a little time to get acclimated with baby.
+You could also ask a friend or family member to put up your pup or cat for a night or two until you feel ready for their first meet-and-greet.